devhliu/wrt-project/radon_inversion/README.md

        [nodes, values, jacobian_weights] = RtFt_2d(filename, nphi, ntheta, nshift, rsupp, padding_coeff = 4)

-       Script reads data given by Radon transforms in 3D from file and performs 1D Fourier transform along shift variable.
+       Script reads Radon transforms in 3D from from file and performs 1D Fourier transforms along shift variable.

        Returns arguments : nodes, values, jacobian_weights.
          nodes : points in 3D frequency space where Fourier transforms is evaluated (size Nx3) values : values of Fourier transform in nodes (size Nx1complex) jacobian_weights : volume associated to each node in frequency space

        Usage of the script
          filename          : file where the data is stored in CSV format